hybridables/then-callback/README.md

 ```

+## Related
+- [always-promise](https://github.com/hybridables/always-promise): Promisify, basically, everything.
+Generator function, callback-style or synchronous function; sync function that returns child process, stream or observable; directly passed promise, stream or child process.
+- [letta](https://github.com/hybridables/letta): Let's move to promises!
+Drop-in replacement for `co@4`, but on steroids.
+Accepts sync, async and generator functions.
+- [native-or-another](https://github.com/tunnckoCore/native-or-another): Always will expose native `Promise` if available, otherwise `Bluebird` but only if you don't give another promise module like `q` or `promise` or what you want.
+- [native-promise](https://github.com/tunnckoCore/native-promise): Get native `Promise` or falsey value if not available.

 ## Contributing
 Pull requests and stars are always welcome.
 For bugs and feature requests, [please create an issue](https://github.com/hybridables/then-callback/issues/new).
 But before doing anything, please read the [CONTRIBUTING.md](./CONTRIBUTING.md) guidelines.